 Star topology is easy to manage and troubleshoot due to its central connection point (switch/hub), making it standard for modern LANs.

-Mesh networks provides high reliability through multiple paths between nodes, ideal for critical infrastructure but complex and costly.
+Mesh networks provide high reliability through multiple paths between nodes, ideal for critical infrastructure but complex and costly.

 Good if dual ring (redundant) Poor if unidirectional |